-- An exec can protect data stack elements from being inadvertently removed by creating a new private data stack using the NEWSTACK command - All elements added after a NEWSTACK command are placed in the new data stack - elements on the original data stack cannot be accessed by an exec or any called routines until the new stack is removed - When there are no more elements in the new data stack information is taken from the terminal
+- An EXEC can use the stack, but protect itself from inadvertently removing someone else's data stack elements - Create a new private data stack using the NEWSTACK command - All elements added after a NEWSTACK command are placed in the new data stack - Elements on the original data stack cannot be accessed by an EXEC or any called routines until the new stack is removed (not just emptied) - When there are no more elements in the new data stack, information is taken from the terminal (not the original data stack)

-Protecting Elements in the Data Stack. . .
+Protecting Elements in the Data Stack . . .

+DELSTACK - removes a data stack

+- Removes the most recently created data stack - Including all remaining elements in the stack

+- CAUTION

-- The DELSTACK command removes a data stack and all the remaining elements in the stack - Removes the most recently created data stack - CAUTION: If no stack was previously created with the NEWSTACK command DELSTACK removes all the elements from the original stack - The QSTACK command returns in the variable RC the number of data stacks (including the original stack) - NOTE: The QUEUED() function returns the number of elements in the current data stack
+If no stack previously created with NEWSTACK, then DELSTACK removes all the elements from the original stack

+QSTACK - returns the number of data stacks

+- Including the original stack

+- Puts the value in the variable RC

+- NOTE: The QUEUED() function returns the number of elements in the current data stack